Mizuki Inoue: Invicta Fighting Championship

 Inoue was scheduled to face Milana Dudieva on March 24, 2018, at Invicta FC 28: Morandin vs. Jandiroba, however Morandin pulled out of the fight with Jandiroba, allowing Mizuki to step up into the main event which was for the vacant Invicta FC strawweight championship which she lost via split decision.

 Inoue was scheduled to face Heather Jo Clark on November 16, 2018, at Invicta FC 32: Spencer vs. Sorenson.
 It was reported that Clark pulled out from the event and she was replaced by Viviane Pereira.
 At the weigh-ins, Inoue weighed in at 116.4 pounds, 0.4 pound over the strawweight non-title fight limit of 116.
 She was fined 25 percent of her purse, which went to her opponents Pereira and the fight proceeded to a catchweight bout.
 Inoue won the fight via unanimous decision.

 Ultimate Fighting Championship

 Inoue faced Yanan Wu, replacing Luana Carolina, on August 31, 2019, at UFC on ESPN+ 15.
-At the weigh-ins, Wu weighed in at 128 Ibs, 3 pounds over the non-title fight limit.
+At the weigh-ins, Wu weighed in at 128 lbs, two pounds over the non-title fight limit.
 Wu was fined 30% of her purse to Inoue and the bout proceeded at catchweight.
 Mizuki won the fight via split decision.